 Katie Cyphers attended the University of Tennessee, where she obtained a M.S.Ed. in Theory and Practice in Teacher Education and a B.S. in Special Education.
 During graduate school, Katie completed her research on "The Effects of Cognitive Processing on Struggling Readers”.
 For this research she utilized the cognitive processing enhancement program, Brainjogging, which is now an integral part of the Academics Plus curriculum.

 For nearly a decade in both Georgia and NYC, Katie has devoted her time to the private practice setting by administering psycho-educational evaluations, identifying learning profiles and designing a curriculum for students to receive prescriptive teaching.
-Katie has trademarked the phrase, Learning Checkup, to help parents understand that all children's learning should be assessed in the same manner as they would assess their wellness.
-Katie has extensive training in administration and interpretation of the Woodcock Johnson Tests of Cognitive Abilities and Tests of Academic Achievement (WJ IV), the Test of Silent Contextual Reading Fluency (TOSCRF) and the Behavior Rating Inventory of Executive Function (BRIEF).
+Katie has trademarked the phrase, Learning Checkup™, to help parents understand that all children's learning should be assessed in the same manner as they would assess their wellness.
+A lifelong learner, Katie has extensive training in administration and interpretation of the Woodcock Johnson Tests of Cognitive Abilities and Tests of Academic Achievement (WJ IV), the Test of Silent Contextual Reading Fluency (TOSCRF) and the Behavior Rating Inventory of Executive Function (BRIEF).
 Katie's professional background, as well as life's experience as the daughter of a pioneer in the field of neuroscience and education, has created a unique understanding of students with dyslexia, language processing disorder, autism, ADHD and developmental delays.

 Katie is also the founder of Education Cures, a nonprofit committed to developing and improving teacher education programs.
 The current focus of EC lies in Sierra Leone, West Africa, where you will find a precious 10-year-old boy, Mohamed, who has truly captured her heart.